Almere: Geography

 Almere is located in the polder of Southern Flevoland (Dutch: Zuidelijk Flevoland).
 It is the most western municipality of the province Flevoland.
 It borders with Markermeer in the west and north, Lelystad in the northeast, Zeewolde in the east, and Gooimeer in the south.

-Almere consists of three boroughs and three districts (Dutch: stadsdelen), three of which are under construction.
+Almere consists of three boroughs and three districts (Dutch: stadsdelen), three of which were under construction As of 2015.